shirsh94/flutter_doc_scanner/README.md

 - On-device processing helps preserve privacy.
 - Support for sending digitized files in PDF and JPEG formats back to your app.
 - Ability to set a scan page limit.
+- Support for image(png,jpeg) format and PDF has been added through various methods.

 ## Installation